 Using Google is easy.
 Just type in a phrase and you'll get infinite pages of results in fractions of a second.
 Minutes later, after you've scrolled through several pages, you get discouraged with what you don't find.

 Maybe you need to try searching differently.
 You can type in more than just plain words.
 There are a few little tricks you can use to narrow down your search results to just the information you need.

 Google ignores capitalizations, punctuation and plurals, even within quotation marks.
 Good news though...Google's spell checker will automatically use the most common spelling of a given word, whether or not you spell it correctly.

-On the far right side of Google search results pages you'll see a little grey box.
-Click on it to go to the Advanced Search.
+A good way to start searching better is by using Google Advanced Search.
 There you will find several options to enhance your search for better results.

 To search for an exact phrase, place

 quotation marks around your keywords.
 The results will only include pages with the same words in the same order as the ones inside the quotes.